compono/idibu-v3-api/README.md

 Full documentation for how to embed the latest idibu services inside your own system [can be found here](https://github.com/oneworldmarket/idibu-v3-api/blob/master/stuff/iFrame%20integration/README.md).

+## Webhooks (Work in progress)

+This documentation shows you how to use our webhooks to build great integrations.

 ## REST API

 We will be releasing details on our REST API soon.